-The triangular patterns of sharp steps and associated lows in the PS-InSAR data 515 could be also fitted by a three-fault model, involving shallower as eismic creep (up to 5 to 516 8 km depth) and combining the onshore ENE-dipping fault (106 km mark), creeping at 517 3-4 mm/yr, with an antithetic onshore WSW-dipping fault (110 km mark), creeping at 518 1 mm/yr, and the Augusta-Siracusa coastal fault (112 km mark), creeping at 3-4 mm/yr 519 (brown lines in Figure 7a).
-This ad-hoc model illustrates that the short wavelength geode-520 tic signal along the Eastern Hyblean Plateau coast can be explained by ongoing extension 521 tectonics and creep on coastal normal faults.
-We test the same configuration (two onshore 522 faults and the Augusta-Siracusa coastal fault) with a fault plane propagating to the surface up to 500 m depth (Figure 7a).
-This model, equivalent to a blind fault, induces vertical 524 surface deformation (between the 106 and 110 km marks) about 0.2 mm/yr slower than the model starting to creep from the surface but remains consistent with the PS-InSAR 526 data.

-All this ad-hoc model, illustrates that the short wavelength geodetic signal along the Eastern Hyblean Plateau coast could be explained by ongoing extension tectonics and creep on coastal normal faults.
+The triangular patterns of sharp steps and associated lows in the PS-InSAR data 509 could be also fitted by a three-fault model, involving shallower aseismic creep (up to 5 to 510 8 km depth) and combining the onshore ENE-dipping fault (106 km mark), creeping at 511 3-4 mm/yr, with an antithetic onshore WSW-dipping fault (110 km mark), creeping at 512 1 mm/yr, and the Augusta-Siracusa coastal fault (112 km mark), creeping at 3-4 mm/yr 513 (brown lines in Figure 7a).
+We test the same configuration (two onshore faults and the 514 Augusta-Siracusa coastal fault) with a fault plane propagating to the surface up to 500 515 m depth (Figure 7a).
+This model, equivalent to a blind fault, induces vertical surface 516 deformation (between the 106 and 110 km marks) about 0.2 mm/yr slower than the 517 model starting to creep from the surface but remains consistent with the PS-InSAR data.
+518 All this ad-hoc model, illustrates that the short wavelength geodetic signal along 519 the Eastern Hyblean Plateau coast could be explained by ongoing extension tectonics and 520 creep on coastal normal faults.
+52

-3.4 Alternative hypothesis
+522 3.4 Alternative hypothesis

-To explore if other natural processes hypothesis that could explain part of the observed geodetic velocity patterns, we explore briefly investigate three alternative models:
+To explore if other natural processes could explain part of the observed geodetic velocity patterns, we briefly investigate three alternative models:

-Mantle flow upwelling
+526 Mantle flow upwelling

-Seismic tomography and volcanic data identify a slab window extending along most of the northern coast of Sicily, with a slab break-off recently propagating from west to east and potentially triggering toroidal and upwelling mantle flows (Trua et al., 2003; Civello and Margheriti, 2004; Faccenna et al., 2005; Scarfi et al., 2018).
-This process could induce long wavelength surface motions (so-called dynamic topography) over the whole Sicily.
-However, mantle flow numerical modeling mainly predicts areas of uplift and subsidence restricted to Mount Etna and the southern Peloritani region (Faccenna et al., 2011; Gallen et al., 2023).
-Thus, SE Sicily appears to be situated too far from the Ionian slab edge to be affected by upwelling mantle flow.
-Therefore, it is unlikely that this hypothesis explains the observed vertical surface deformations.
+Seismic tomography and volcanic data identify a slab window extending along 528 most of the northern coast of Sicily, with a slab break-off recently propagating from 529 west to east and potentially triggering toroidal and upwelling mantle flows (Trua et al., 530 2003; Civello and Margheriti, 2004; Faccenna et al., 2005; Scarfi et al., 2018).
+This 531 process could induce long wavelength surface motions (so-called dynamic topography) 532 over the whole Sicily.
+However, mantle flow numerical modeling mainly predicts 533 areas of uplift and subsidence restricted to Mount Etna and the southern Peloritani 534 region (Faccenna et al., 2011; Gallen et al., 2023).
+Thus, SE Sicily appears to be 535 situated too far from the Ionian slab edge to be affected by upwelling mantle flow.
+There-536 fore, it is unlikely that this hypothesis explains the observed vertical surface deformations.
+537